Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

-The best BaoFeng antenna upgrades for your UV-5R, BF-F8HP, or other Baofeng VHF/UHF handheld (HT) radios with a removable antenna.
+Here is my researched opinion, coupled with real-world experience and testing of the best antenna upgrades for a Baofeng UV-5R, BF-F8HP, or other Baofeng VHF/UHF handheld (HT) radios with a removable antenna.

-[ I recently purchased a VSWR / power meter that enables direct connection to the Baofeng for testing upgrade antennas for various bands (frequencies).
-I am updating this article’s recommendations, given my results, discussed below. ]
+I recently purchased a VSWR / power meter that enables direct connection to the Baofeng to test antennas for various frequency bands.

-The best upgrade antenna depends on the intended operation (the legality of which is your own due diligence).
-The recommendations listed below are not only based on their specifications but on my own VSWR testing as well.
+The best choice antenna depends on the frequency band or bands you intend to operate on.
+The recommendations listed below are based not only on their specifications but also on my own VSWR testing.

 While many antennas may receive well enough outside their Tx optimized frequencies, the antenna you choose must be tuned to TRANSMIT within the band(s) you’ll be operating on for optimal performance.